andy-byers/CalicoDB/doc/design.md

 The database file consists of 0 or more fixed-size pages.
 A freshly-created database is just an empty database file.
 When the first tree is created, the first 3 database pages are initialized in-memory.
-The first page in the file, called the root page, contains the file header and serves as the [schema tree's][#schema] root node.
+The first page in the file, called the root page, contains the file header and serves as the main tree's root node.
 The second page is always a [pointer map](#pointer-map) page.
 The third page is the root node of the newly-created tree.
 As the database grows, additional pages are allocated by extending the database file.